Find help now

 Specific Information for Children and Young People -- Rise Crisis & Home Treatment Team:

 For urgent calls for children and young people who are experiencing a mental health crisis please contact the Rise Crisis Team between 8am-8pm 7 days a week.
-Outside of these hours our advice-only service is available, enabling support 24-hours a day, 7-days a week.
-More information about children and young people's mental health can be found on the Rise website here.
+Outside of these hours our advice-only service is available, providing support 24-hours a day, 7-days a week.
+More information about children and young people's mental health can be found on the Coventry and Warwickshire Rise website.

-Voluntary and Community Sector Support Helpline provided by Mental Health Matters in Coventry and Warwickshire
+Voluntary and Community Sector Support Helpline provided by 'Wellbeing for Warwickshire' in Coventry and Warwickshire

 Telephone Number: 0800 616 171 (Hours of Operation: 24 hours a day, seven days a week).

-Description: This confidential helpline provides emotional support to residents in Coventry and Warwickshire and connects you with highly skilled, trained and compassionate staff that can offer you a listening ear and can connect you with a wider network of support provided by the voluntary sector in collaboration with the trust.
-This service also provides a webchat functionality if you feel speaking with someone over the phone is too difficult.
+Description: This confidential helpline provides emotional support to residents in Coventry and Warwickshire.
+It connects you with highly skilled, trained and compassionate staff that can offer you a listening ear and can put you in touch with a wider network of support provided by the voluntary sector in collaboration with the Trust.
+This service also provides webchat functionality if you feel speaking with someone over the phone is too difficult.

 Other sources of Mental Health Support